-Given Logan's leafy areas and large areas of natural bushland, bushfire is a potential threat, particularly in the dier months.
+Given Logan's leafy areas and large areas of natural bushland, bushfire is a potential threat, particularly in the drier months.
 Bushfire season can vary significantly from year to year, depending on the fuel loads, long-term climate and short-term weather condition.

 You don’t have to live in the bush to be threatened by bushfires, as fires can occur in suburbs where houses are surrounded by grassland, bush or parkland.
 When there is a bushfire in or near your area, you and your home may be affected by burning material, embers and smoke.

 Bushfires can spread quickly, however there are steps you can take to minimise the impact of bushfires and house fires.
 To report all fires, or if you see smoke, call 000 (Triple Zero).

 Prepare yourself and your property